Sustainability

 A quote from Professor Simon Guy Pro-Vice-Chancellor Global

-Changing how our campus is powered is a key part of our commitment to achieve net zero.
-Lancaster University is the highest producer of renewable energy of all UK universities according to figures published by the Higher Education Statistics Agency.
-We have already reduced our electricity and heating emissions by 50% since 2005.
+Changing how our campus is powered is a key part of our commitment to achieving net zero scope 1 and 2 carbon emissions.
+We are one of the highest producers of renewable energy of all UK universities according to figures published by the Higher Education Statistics Agency.

 Sustainability news